suzanne-wilson/mod17Challenge/README.md

 avg / total       0.99      0.75      0.80      0.85      0.77      0.59     24152

 ### 2. Undersample the data using the cluster centroids algorithm.
+The cluster centroids algorithm yielded the same precision and F1 scores that the first two models did, with a precision and F1 score for predicting fraud that were very different for the two groups (precision, 0: 1.0, 1: 0.01; F1, 0:0.85, 1:0.03).

+The balanced accuracy score for this model was 0.67, compared to the macro average recall of 0.51.
+This indicates that this algorithm had somewhat different recalls for the two groups.

 balanced accuracy score: 0.6770897307948206
 confusion_matrix: